Manga / Nanamaru Sanbatsu

-- Nerds Are Sexy: Gee, sure they are sexy, especially the girls.
-Taken Up to Eleven with the Asagaoka Quiz Bowl Club.
+- Nerds Are Sexy: Gee, sure they are sexy, especially the girls and Seiji.
+Taken Up to Eleven with the all-girls Asagaoka Quiz Bowl Club.

 - Panty Shot: Mari accidentally serves it to Shiki, so she forces him to become a quiz bowl player as retribution.

 - Red Baron: Mari, Buzou High's Buzzer Queen.
 Seems to get downplayed later, though.

 - The Rival: Akira becomes one to Shiki after he gets a question right that stumped the former.

 - Second Place Is for Losers: Seiji's general mentality in quiz bowls.
 The reason why he quit from the Kaijou quiz bowl team to focus on his university studies is his inability to handle the prospect of losing to someone in quiz bowls, particularly Gakuto.

 - Sibling Yin-Yang

 - Talking Is a Free Action: Several questions are treated in this manner when Shiki is answering them.
 While he doesn't always get it right, it does show how much thought many quizzers go through to answer some of the more difficult questions.

 - Teen Genius: Pretty much everyone here.
 Especially the one who can answer very difficult questions in less than a second.

 - The Worf Effect: In full effect during the Asagaoka Arc, where Gakuto curb-stomped pretty much everyone.